almon-s/selenium-webscraper/README.md

 # web-scraper-project

-A simple web scraping project idea.
+A web scraping python project.
+Scraping Glassdoor with Selenium.

-The goal is to get the recent company names and relevant skills required from a job listing website.
-Store it in text files for now.
+The goal is to scrape company names, job title and job description/relevant skills from glassdoor.
+Store it as a dataframe.